 Classrooms are of varying sizes which suits the different kinds of learning experiences in Macros, Micros, and Wayfinding.
 We also have a science lab, a makerspace, a full service kitchen and a dining hall, and a campus green.

-These spaces, though, are not the school.
-Instead, think of these buildings as your homebase and the whole city is your place to learn.
+Think of these buildings as your home base while the whole city is your place to learn.

 Your work at the Mastery School will urge you out into the world, but you’ll always know where your home is.